Drop kick: Collegiate

-The last successful drop kick extra point in collegiate football was by Jensen Laughlin of Quincy University Sprint Football on November 1, 2025.
+The last successful drop kick was by Tennessee on September 26, 2026 on an successful onside kick.

 Arena football

 In the former Arena Football League, a drop-kicked extra point was worth two points, rather than one point, while a drop-kicked field goal counted for four points rather than three, a rule that has survived into Arena Football One.
 The last conversion of a drop kick in the AFL was by Geoff Boyer of the Pittsburgh Power on June 16, 2012; it was the first successful conversion in the AFL since 1997.

 In 2022, Salina Liberty kicker Jimmy Allen successfully converted three drop kick PAT attempts against the Topeka Tropics in a Champions Indoor Football game.
 Allen also converted a drop kick PAT playing for the Iowa Barnstormers in the Indoor Football League during a game against the Colorado Crush during a 2016 game.

 In 2018, Maine Mammoths kicker Henry Nell converted a drop kick as a PAT against the Massachusetts Pirates in the National Arena League.
 Nell went on to kick six drop-kicked PATs for AF1's Albany Firebirds in 2025, against the Corpus Christi Tritons; the Tritons, playing with a decimated roster of mostly replacement players, were on the losing end of an exceptionally lopsided match, allowing Nell to experiment with the drop kick.
 Nell declined a seventh opportunity to drop kick a PAT, instead using a one-point placekick to round the Firebirds' point total to an even 100 points.
 Nell had learned the drop kick as a professional rugby union player in his native South Africa and came to the United States after having a vision of himself playing the American game, despite not knowing what the game was.
 Manny Higuera of the Washington Wolfpack would be the first AF1 player to kick a field goal via drop kick that same year, scoring the only four points in a 71–4 loss to the Salina Liberty, a rare (if not unprecedented) example of a professional gridiron football team finishing with a score of four points.